Reading blogs can be a good way to get fresh ideas, tips and strategies, and honest reflections about the realities of the research journey.

 This popular blog is written by Ingur Mewburn, Director of Researcher Development at the Australian National University.
 The posts cover everything from thesis writing and productivity, to supervisors and research career development.

 Pat Thomson, Professor of Education in the School of Education, University of Nottingham writes interesting and well written articles about “research education, academic writing, public engagement, funding, other eccentricities”.
-Pat’s posts include titles such as “the cabinet of unrealised ideas”, “conference jitters” and “writer identify and voice”.
+Pat’s posts include titles such as “the cabinet of unrealised ideas”, “conference jitters” and “writer identity and voice”.

 Written by Dr Catherine Hope, UK-based Research coach, articles on this blog cover various aspects of writing a PhD, such as signposting your academic writing, mapping your thesis, and improving your flow with reverse outlining.